 As it’s the season of good will the lovely people at Knorr have offered to give my readers the chance to win a fabulous Seasonal Christmas Box from Forman & Field.
 The bulk of your Christmas dinner will be sent to your door, how fab is that?

-Knorr have a new range of handy Gravy Pots which you simply empty into a pan of warm water and bring to the boil.
+Knorr has a new range of handy Gravy Pots which you simply empty into a pan of warm water and bring to a boil.
 They are made with the best ingredients and slowly simmered meat juices for a homemade taste with no artificial preservatives or colours.

 I will be trying out these gravy pots for myself soon so until then I’ll just have to take their word it.
 If they’re as good as their stock pots though, I’m sure they’re going to be a winner!

-So back to the competition, the Seasonal Christmas Box will contain:
+So back to the competition, the Seasonal Christmas Box contains:

 All you have to do to enter is fill in the rafflecopter below and only enter if you are available for the prize to be delivered on 21 December 2012.